deepik27/simple-toolchain-20210602121701501/README.md

 * Labels of bound services
 * Number of instances for each bound service

 The tracked data is collected from the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Bluemix and other Cloud Foundry platforms.
-The data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content that we offer to you.
-Only deployments of sample applications that include code to ping the Deployment Tracker service will be tracked.
+We use the data to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples so that we can continuously improve the content that we offer to you.
+Only deployments of sample applications that include code to ping the Deployment Tracker service are tracked.

 ### Disabling deployment tracking